anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 A separate Flask or FastAPI REST backend was not implemented in the final version.

-This is an important limitation because Flask/FastAPI was part of the original project requirements.
+This is an important limitation because Flask/FastAPI was included in the original project requirements.

-The decision was made to keep the working Streamlit application stable instead of introducing another backend layer without confirmation that it was mandatory.
+The decision was made to keep the working Streamlit application stable rather than introduce an additional backend layer without confirmation that it was mandatory.

 ---

 ## 33. Git and GitHub

-Git was used for version control.
+Git was used for version control throughout the project.

 The project was maintained in a GitHub repository.

 **Repository:**
 https://github.com/anusha-awan/pearls-aqi-predictor

 Git was used to:

-- Track changes
+* Track changes
-- Commit updates
+* Commit updates
-- Push project files
+* Push project files
-- Manage the project repository
+* Manage the project repository
-- Support deployment
+* Support deployment

 Sensitive API keys were kept outside the public source code.